Skip to main content

 tip

-In order to make your link future-proof, we highly recommend providing a lock file in your repository as explained in the documentation page linked above.
+To make your link future-proof, we strongly recommend including a lock file in your repository, as described in the documentation above.

 To create a link from a repository, you'd need to additionally provide: